wadetregaskis/NetworkInterfaceInfo/README.md

     .filter(\.isIPv4)           // Use IPv4.
 ```

-There is also a second module which allows you to monitor for changes to network interfaces, e.g.:
+There is also a second module which allows you to monitor for changes to network interfaces, as shown in the example below.

+_Note_: this additional module is currently only implemented for platforms that have Apple's Network package available (i.e. Apple's platforms, not Linux or Windows).

 ```swift
 import NetworkInterfaceInfo